jacoby149/rectangles/README.md

 **PHP instructions**

-To install PHP on mac easily, run
+To install PHP on mac easily, run the below line in your terminal.
+For windows, look up how to install PHP.

 ```
 brew install php